 2. Your Blog Content

-If you have posts that receive lots of traffic via search, you need to ensure that you have an appropriate meta description for each of your blog posts.
+If you have posts that receive lots of traffic via search, you need to ensure that you have an appropriate meta description for each one.

 3. Product Pages